Gerber Dime Review

-All else equal, the fact that the Dime is literally just over 1/4 the weight of the Editors Choice Leatherman Charge TTI puts it well into its own class.
-It doesn't matter that the Charge adds two other carry modes (sheath and pocket clip) that the Dime doesn't have.
+All else equal, the fact that the Dime is literally just over 1/4 the weight of the Editors Choice puts it well into its own class.
+It doesn't matter that some of the larger products add two other carry modes (sheath and pocket clip) that the Dime doesn't have.
 The Dime is just so much smaller.
-All the other full-size tools are much closer to the Charge than to the Dime.
-Only the Leatherman Squirt PS4 is even close in size.
-The Squirt is actually a little smaller and lighter, with even smoother external facets.
-We had to score the Squirt higher because of this size difference, but the difference isn't really all that important.
-None of our testers indicated that the difference in size would inform their decision in choosing one of these for "everyday carry".
-For most purposes, consider the Squirt and Dime to be tied in portability.
+All the other full-size tools are much closer to each other than to the Dime.

-The Dime is the least expensive tool in our test.
+The Dime is one of the least expensive tools in our test.
 Gerber generally is known for making tools and knives with good value.
-With construction quality that we found to be above par and a price well below the rest, this is an excellent value.
-It is only because most multi-tool users are looking for more functions and better ergonomics that the more expensive Leatherman Wingman earned our Best Buy Award.
-As a specialized product the Dime is a better Top Pick than a Best Buy, though it is still certainly a good value.
+With construction quality that we found to be above par and a price below many of the rest, this is an excellent value.
+It is only because most multi-tool users are looking for more functions and better ergonomics that more expensive options earned our Best Buy Awards.
+As a specialized product, the Dime is certainly a good value.

-We find that the consumers of tools like the Dime surprise themselves regularly with just how often they use such a product.
-It is small enough to readily travel with you anywhere, but packs usefulness that exceeds expectations.
+We find that the consumers of tools like the Gerber Dime surprise themselves regularly with just how often they use such a product.
+It is small enough to readily travel with you anywhere but packs usefulness that exceeds expectations.
 Get one, if even to complement a larger, full-service multi-tool.